dewenni/ESP_Buderus_KM271/README.md

 - **NTP Server**
 the ESP can connect to a NTP server to get the right Time information.
-The default Time-Zone shoult fit if you are located in germany.
+The default Time-Zone should fit if you are located in germany.
 Otherwise you can change it manually

 - **Logamatic**
-here you can select, which comoments of your Logamatic should be used.
+here you can select, which components of your Logamatic should be used.

 - **Oilmeter**
 here you can enable the optional hardware or virtual oilmeter.
-If you use a hardware baed oilmeter, you have to configure also to regarding gpio´s
+If you use a hardware based oilmeter, you have to configure also to regarding gpio´s.
+If you want to calculate the consumption based on the runtime, you have to configure the additional calculation parameters.

 - **GPIO**
 Here you can configure the GPIO of your ESP-Board.
 You can use the options in the dropdown to get default values depending of the selected type of board.

 - **Language**
-There are two langueges available.
-Choose what you prefer
+There are two languages available.
+Choose what you prefer.
+The language take effect on the webUI and also on the mqtt messages!

 - **Safe and Restart**
 All settings are only applied after a restart